 So you have suddenly decided that your small bathroom needs some sprucing up.
 If you’re low on financial resources at this time, you don’t have to worry — there are several small bathroom renovations that are light on the pocket.
 But before looking for a contractor, check out the five things you need to know prior to a bathroom renovation.

-Additionally, if you love watching TV, the show “The High Low Project” showcases several low-cost bathroom and other kinds of renovations for your home — Sabrina Soto never fails to educate her viewers.
-It’s time to turn your bathroom into a more stylish one today!
+Additionally, if you love watching TV, the show “The High Low Project” showcases several low-cost bathrooms and other kinds of renovations for your home — Sabrina Soto never fails to educate her viewers.

-We also suggest that you use our estimator tool to have a more accurate estimation of your small bathroom renovation.
-Our tool analyzes your needs and the different costs related to your renovation — specifically in your area!
+We suggest that you use our bathroom estimator tool to have a more accurate estimation and plan your budget for bathroom renovation accordingly.
+The tool analyzes your remodel needs and the different costs related to your renovation based on your area zipcode.

 With a little creativity, you can even turn your bathroom into one of your best renovation projects this year.
 Here are a few budget-friendly renovations for your small bathroom:

 Paint is usually the most cost-effective small bathroom renovations on a budget that can create a noticeable change.
 A layer of fresh paint and a new color palette can do wonders in making space look bigger too.
 Some bathrooms may have been really dark to start with, you can go for neutrals or lighter shades if you want to lighten up space and make a small area look bigger.